 Air Fryer and Whole30 Instructions

-For a mess-free alternative to deep-frying, you can make Taiwanese Popcorn chicken in the air fryer, but it won’t come out quite as good.
-On the plus side, the recipe is Whole30-compatible if you air fry it!
+For a mess-free alternative to deep-frying, you can make Taiwanese Popcorn chicken in the air fryer!
+Plus, the recipe is Whole30-compatible if you cook it in the air fryer.
 (Air fryer instructions are in the printable recipe card at the bottom.)

-- Spices: Chinese five spice blend and ground white pepper are the key flavors in Taiwanese popcorn chicken so don’t leave them out.
-You can buy both at your friendly neighborhood Asian market.
+- Spices: Ground white pepper and Chinese five spice blend, which generally consists of cinnamon, cloves, fennel seeds, star anise and Sichuan peppercorns, are the key flavors in Taiwanese popcorn chicken.
+You can buy both at your friendly neighborhood Asian grocery store.

 - Sichuan peppercorns: It’s not essential, but the tingly, numbing effect from Sichuan peppercorns is a great way to finish off this dish.
 If you’re already at an Asian market shopping for Chinese five spice and ground white pepper, you might as well pick some up!